SALES

 Be prepared to change your routing rules as your business grows and changes.
 Review your routing strategy regularly to make sure it’s aligned with your current business goals and market.

-Benefits of Lead Routing
+Benefits of lead routing

 Also, a well-implemented lead routing can: